We’re making progress!

 Planned processes

-- Design and location approval process concerning the new connecting road
+• Design and location approval process concerning the new road connection

 Planning Objectives and Core Activities